Tejarsha-Arigila/Vehicle-Detection-Classification-Counting/README.md

    pip install -r requirements.txt
    ```

-3. Set your video path and other configurations in the `config.py` file.
+3. Configure video path and other parameters in `config.py` file.
 4. Run the `main.py` script:

    ```shell
    python main.py
    ```

-6. In the displayed window, double-click to set the position of the middle line.
-The script will count the vehicles crossing the set lines and display the count in real-time.
+5. In the opened window, double-click to set the counting line's position.
+The script will then count and display vehicles crossing the line in real-time.

 ## Features:

 - Real-time vehicle detection using the **YOLOv4 model**.
-- Uses the Euclidean distance to track vehicles.
+- Euclidean distance-based vehicle tracking.
-- Ability to set the counting line's position with a double click.
+- Interactive counting line positioning with a mouse double-click.
-- **Non-Max Suppression (NMS)** to ensure accurate detection by reducing overlapping bounding boxes.
+- **Non-Max Suppression (NMS)** for reducing bounding box overlaps.
-- Displays vehicle counts categorized as Car, Motorbike, Bus, and Truck.
+- Displays categorized vehicle counts: Car, Motorbike, Bus, Truck.

-## Configurations:
+## Configurations Parameters:

 - `VIDEO_PATH`: Path to the video file.
 - `INPUT_SIZE`: Input size for the YOLO model.